19hours/sg-statutes/Acts/Arbitration Act.md

 (b) affect the right of a person to challenge or appeal against any award by any available arbitral process of appeal or review, or in accordance with the provisions of this Act.

-[26/2009 wef 01/01/2010]

 (5) In this section, “Convention country” has the same meaning as in section 27(1) of the International Arbitration Act (Cap.
 143A).

 [26/2009 wef 01/01/2010]

 ### Service of notices

-60\.—(1) The parties are free to agree on the manner of service of any notice or other document required or authorised to be given or served in pursuance of the arbitration agreement or for the purposes of the arbitration proceedings.
+60\.—(1) The parties are free to agree on the manner of service of any notice or other document required or authorised to be given or served in pursuance of the arbitration agreement or for the purposes of the arbitral proceedings.

+[Act 12 of 2012 wef 01/06/2012]

 (2) If or to the extent that there is no such agreement as is referred to in subsection (1), subsections (3) and (4) shall apply.